The ultimate autonomous driving machine

 BMW autonomous driving – sensing the environment

 Büttner said that BMW’s cars would use radar, laser scanners, lidar, and cameras, with some technology supplied by its core partners Intel and Mobileye.
 The 7-Series automated driving vehicle will have 26 sensors overall; 6 short-range including ultrasonic sensors for low speed, eight cameras, and five laser scanners.
 There are different sensors used for mixed driving, i.e., highway or city driving.
 The trunk is full of PC looking devices that monitor all the systems; the HD mapping data from the backend is used to link with the environmental model and create a pre-sized localization of the car.
 This is done to fill in the gaps of a GPS locator that is not good enough to locate a car on a centimeter base.
-Data sharing is the critical discussion in the community currently.
+Data sharing is a critical discussion in the community currently.
 The agreement between BMW and Mobileye to crowd-source real-time data using vehicles equipped with camera-based Advanced Driver Assist System (ADAS) technology is a critical enabler for autonomous driving through next-generation high definition (HD) maps for consumers.

 We got to see a video of the vision for the mapping and training for the neo-network with backend data sent to the car to used in future driving.
 A sequential step-by-step buildup is projected, and inline for Level 4 and five by BMW.
 In the future, there will be BMWs geo-fenced pilot program, and level 4-5 will be fleet operated, in separate areas that will be Level 4 and Level 5 to test worldwide, including Germany, the United States, and China.
 The test has to be done to prove that the car can be driven 240,000,000 kilometers without accidents to be completed.
 Buttner knows that it would be almost impossible to drive 149,000,000 miles which is why accurate driving simulation is needed.
 It is why BMW built an in-house driving simulation for Level 3-5 development.

 Buttner comes to this project with a good deal of human interface experience.
-With this experience, he talks about the ways to alert drivers, whether it is through, acoustic warning, ambient light (a blue light on the steering wheel), display content, infotainment, active movement of seat and steering wheel.
+With this experience, he talks about the ways to alert drivers, whether it is through, acoustic warning, ambient light (blue light on the steering wheel), display content, infotainment, active movement of seat and steering wheel.
 The driving will start in the US, on the Intel campus in Santa Clara, CA.

 BMW shares with us its autonomous technology roadmap

-BMW currently has 7-Series cars equipped with its prototype self-driving technology testing around Munich, Germany and intends to double that number by the end of 2018, with testing on public roads expanded to the US and China.
+BMW currently has 7-Series cars equipped with its prototype self-driving technology testing around Munich, Germany, and intends to double that number by the end of 2018, with testing on public roads expanded to the US and China.

 Test drives are already available in San Francisco